 All CLOCS champions undertake to promote CLOCS across the industry through their own contacts and networks.
 However, there is a stakeholder group whose primary role is to encourage others to comply with the CLOCS Standards.
-These comprise industry groups such as Build UK, CCLG, trade associations, professional institutions, charities and lobby groups.
+These comprise industry groups such as Build UK, CCLG, trade associations, professional institutions, charities and lobby groups and consultants.

 These organisations have the power to amplify the reach and impact of CLOCS and benefit from:

 - reinforcement of the positive impact of construction and its improving image

 - positive association with a Standard that protects vulnerable road users

 - a window on the business benefits of complying with the CLOCS Standard